agalue/LGTM-PoC/README.md

 ### Istio Multi-Cluster

-Here is a sequence of commands that demonstrate that multi-cluster works:
+Here is a sequence of commands that demonstrate that multi-cluster works, assuming you deployed the TLS remote cluster:

 ```bash
 ❯ istioctl remote-clusters --context kind-lgtm-remote